×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "There are many different ways to find a place to live in Spain.
 You could start by doing online research and utilizing resources such as rental websites like Idealista.com and Fotocasa.es.
 You could also consider reaching out to friends, family and colleagues from Spain who may have information on available properties.
 Additionally, local newspapers often advertise rental listings and are a great source of information, as well as a good way to get in touch with potential landlords.
 You can also contact real estate agencies that specialize in finding housing solutions.
-Finally, networking within the local community or expat groups can be a great way to get the most up-to-date information on potential rental options," explained one person living in Spain.
+Finally, networking within the local community or expat groups can be a great way to get the most up-to-date information on potential rental options," explained one foreigner living in Spain.

 Get Quote